 2. Joint ownership

 With your name on the title as joint owner of the property, there is no waiting for probate.
 But an estate tax return must still be submitted to the probate court to clear the title.
-Many people are fooled when they hear no probate is necessary when an asset is owned jointly and when they try to sell or refinance the property, they are scrambling to get all of the necessary documents filed on time.
+Many people are fooled when they hear no probate is necessary when an asset is owned jointly.
+But when they try to sell or refinance the property, they are scrambling to get all of the necessary documents filed on time.

 3. Living Trust